flyingmachine/nanoc-blog/content/programming/how-clojure-babies-are-made-lein-run.md

         * Setup project config with `project.clj`
         * Resolve the task to be run
     * Run the task
-        * automagically set the classpath
+        * Automagically set the classpath
-        * set `clojure.main` as the entry point
+        * Use `clojure.main` as the Java entry point
-        * construct some Clojure code to evaluate so that the project's main method gets executed
+        * Construct some Clojure code to evaluate so that the project's main function gets executed

 In the next article we'll cover:

 * How Leiningen manages dependencies
 * How to distribute a full application
 * How to distribute a library
-* Sparkles
+* Manliness

 I hope you enjoyed this article.
 Please do leave me any feedback - I'm always looking for ways to improve my writing!